parkashay/flashcards/README.md

 after logging in, users can :
  - see what other people have posted
  - create and upload a card
- - view their cards and update or delete them.
+ - view their cards and update or delete them (only for the cards they have created).

 ### To run the project locally,